wenytang-ms/vscode-mcp-server/README.md

 The extension creates an MCP server that:

-1. Runs locally on a configurable port
+1. Runs locally on a configurable port (when enabled)
 2. Handles MCP protocol requests via HTTP
 3. Exposes VS Code's functionality as MCP tools
-4. Provides a status bar indicator showing server status
+4. Provides a status bar indicator showing server status, which can be clicked to toggle the server on/off

 ## Supported MCP Tools